 Open to all persons qualifying on skills-based assessment.

-Candidate assessments will commence mid-April 2022 and candidate selection will be conducted in mid-July 2022 for an August 2022 start date.
+Candidate assessments will commence in the beginning of 2022 and candidate selection will be conducted around the end of 2022.
 Dates may change based on the in-for-training and puppy assessment schedule.

 One 1/2 day per weekday

 Either 9:30AM-1:30PM or 4:00PM-8:00PM (depending on season)